Townsend plays down Jones warning

 Townsend knows the importance of a winning start given Scotland play three of their five games away from home this campaign and he believes that, "on paper, it's going to be one of the most competitive Six Nations ever".

-"The form of the northern hemisphere teams has been there now for a number of years and the November tests confirmed that with Ireland beating New Zealand, England beating South Africa and Australia and Wales beating Australia," he says.
+"The form of the northern hemisphere teams has been there now for a number of years and the November Tests confirmed that with Ireland beating New Zealand, England beating South Africa and Australia and Wales beating Australia," he says.

 "But that becomes irrelevant coming into this tournament, although it's great that our tournament has some of the leading teams in the world in it because it wasn't always the case 20 years ago."